Savitar1648/Minesweeper/README.md

 - Randomly generated minefield
 - Victory and defeat detection
 - GUI built with Tkinter
+- Built-in timer

 **How to Play**

-1. Clone the repository.
-2. Run the `minesweeper.py` file.

-**Installation**
+Just run the .exe program in the release section

+**Installation (only for older version, OUTDATED!)**

-To play Minesweeper, you'll need to have Python installed on your computer.
+To play Minesweeper 1.0.0, you'll need to have Python installed on your computer.